zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-If I was putting that code into a library then some comments would be appropriate.
-But this code is not getting put into a library.
+I think it was appropriate for the purpose for which I wrote it.
 It was created to make the point that large methods can be broken down into smaller classes containing smaller methods.
 Adding lots of explanatory comments would have detracted from that point.

+I agree, however, that the commenting style in Listing 4-8 is generally more appropriate.

 **JOHN:**